fuzzygroup/blog/_posts/2017-03-02-an-engineer-s-guide-to-having-your-credit-card-stolen.md

 title: An Engineer's Guide To Having Your Credit Card Stolen
 category: misc
 tags: ["misc", "credit_card", "cloudflare", "cloudbleed"]
+description: While having your credit card sucks monkey chunks, its actually not that bad to update all the sites a developer relies on.
+Here's an example.
 ---
 So the one credit card that my wife and I rely on was recently stolen.
 Personally I put the blame on [CloudFlare / CloudBleed](https://www.google.com/search?q=cloudbleed&ie=utf-8&oe=utf-8) since it occurred just after I purchased the HumbleBundle for Arduino (Feb 22nd) and that's: